 - To encourage the PGR to network, attend seminars and conferences within UWE Bristol and externally, and to present their work to others;

-- To encourage the PGR in early and continued writing, provide guidance on the development of an academic writing style and the use of appropriate referencing systems expected for the discipline;
+- To encourage the PGR in early and continued writing, provide guidance and feedback on the development of an academic writing style and the use of appropriate referencing systems expected for the discipline;

-- To provide guidance on the structure of the thesis and to read and provide comments on it prior to submission;
+- To provide guidance on the structure of the thesis and to read and provide timely feedback at agreed points during its preparation (eg on individual chapters), as well as comments on the draft thesis prior to submission;

 - To carry out the correct and timely administrative procedures for changes in registration, for the appointment of examiners and for all procedures relating to the viva;